strategineer/personal-website/content/bin/rpg/glogm.md

 weight: 1
 ---

-This system is heavily based on [Many Rats on a Stick by Skerples](https://coinsandscrolls.blogspot.com/2018/01/osr-glog-based-homebrew-v01-rat-on.html).
+This system is heavily based on [Many Rats on a Stick by Skerples](https://coinsandscrolls.blogspot.com/2019/10/osr-glog-based-homebrew-v2-many-rats-on.html).
+[Download PDF](/rpg/glogv2.pdf) and refer to it for classes info and various tables (for now).
 # Core Rules

 Spiked Goblin Punch is based on Arnold K.'s "Goblin Laws of